marbocub/NasVolumeWatcher/README.md

 ### database configuration

-DB_* are variables that configure the database.
+DB_* are environment variables that configure the database.

 * DB_HOST=hostname or IP address for the database (e.g. 127.0.0.1)
 * DB_PORT=port number of the database (e.g. 5432)